About Us

 Our History

-Springing from the seed of an idea in June 2010, the Garden of Grace began as a notion to develop unused acreage to serve the hungry in Livermore.
-A core group of visionary volunteers linked up with Open Heart Kitchen, a nonprofit that has served meals at Asbury UMC weekly since 1995.
-Preparation and planting in the Garden of Grace began later that year.
+Springing from the seed of an idea in June 2010, the garden began as a notion to develop unused acreage to serve the hungry in Livermore.
+A core group of visionary volunteers connected with Open Heart Kitchen, a nonprofit that has served meals at Asbury UMC weekly since 1995.
+Preparation and planting in the garden began later that year.

 Bruce Campbell, an Alameda Master Gardener, was a driving force behind the project, as was fellow Master Gardener Mark Brunell.
 Together with key volunteers from Asbury, the Master Gardening community and local volunteers, they got Fertile GroundWorks running.